5 Reasons Why Cosmetic Surgeons Draw On Patients Before Treatment

 The pre-op drawing session before a liposuction procedure is essential because it allows the surgeon to not only get to know their patients well but to also thoroughly know the procedure plan inside and out.

-Dr. Steinbrech, one of the top plastic surgeons in New York, performs liposuction on an outpatient basis and uses the technique of drawing on patients as an aid during the procedure.
+Our plastic surgeons perform liposuction on an outpatient basis and use the technique of drawing on patients as an aid during the procedure.
 Liposuction is a surgical procedure that removes excess or unwanted fat in order to sculpt the body and improve body shape.
 It is ideal for improving areas of the body that have not responded to diet and exercise, including:

 - Upper arms